 Calf pain is common in individuals that are on their feet for long periods.
-This could be standing, walking, as part of a job or jogging, and running.
+This could be standing, walking, as part of a job, or jogging and running.
 In most cases, calf soreness and/or pain result from repetitive/overuse strain/injury/tear of the calf muscles.
-Pain along with stiffness presents with physical activity, exercise, movement.
+Pain and stiffness present with physical activity, exercise, and movement.
 Chiropractic treatment and Active Release can help alleviate and eliminate calf pain.

 The calf muscle is in the back of the lower leg, behind the shin bone, and consists of three muscles.
-The calf muscle supports the body when standing and enables movement of the foot and lower leg.
+The calf muscle supports the body when standing and enables foot and lower leg movement.
 The calf muscles support the body when:

 - Standing on the toes.